GuyZwer/exercises-python-code/README.md

 ---------------------
 Shashank likes strings in which consecutive characters are different.
 For example, he likes ABABA, while he doesn't like ABAA.
 Given a string containing characters AA and BB only, he wants to change it into a string he likes.
 To do this, he is allowed to delete the characters in the string.

-Your task is to find the minimum number of required deletions.
+Your task is to find the minimum number of required deletions..

 Input Format